Home | Browse Topics | Consumer rights & money | Consumer protection | Extended warranties

 Your washing machine broke just after the express one year manufacturer’s warranty expired.
 The Consumer Guarantees Act’s requirement of acceptable quality still applies and the retailer should pay for the cost of repairs, since a reasonable washing machine should last for longer than one year.

-Your right to cancel the warranty
+• a summary of your right to cancel the warranty (see below), and

 Fair Trading Act 1986, s 36V

-You have the right to cancel an extended warranty by giving notice to the warrantor within five working days after the day on which you were given a copy of the warranty.
 The warrantor must then repay you everything you’ve paid for the warranty, in full and without any deductions.

 Example: Cancelling an extended warranty